Food Studies (FOOD-GE)

 Typically offered Fall

-This course examines the legal & regulatory frameworks that underlie domestic food policy.
-Specific areas of emphasis are the jurisdictions of federal & state agencies, the role of the legislative bodies in creating policy, & the role of the judicial system in enforcing policies & regulations.
+This course examines the legal and regulatory frameworks that underlie domestic food policy.
+Specific areas of emphasis are the jurisdictions of federal and state agencies, the role of the legislative bodies in creating policy, and the role of the judicial system in enforcing policies and regulations.

 Grading: Grad Steinhardt Graded